-- 430 The envELA estimates for the PI (Fig. S5) can be compared with different studies of the Little Ice Age (LIA).
-For example, Colucci (2016) placed the ELA in the Julian Alps at 2275 m a.s.l. for the Canin glacier and at 2486 m a.s.l. for the Triglav glacier, while our results yield lower values of 1750-2000 m a.s.l.
-The ELA in the Ecrins group and Maritime Alps has been estimated at 3000-3100 m a.s.l. and 2841-2818 m a.s.l. respectively (Federici et al., 2017; Cossart et al., 2012), in agreement with our results of 2750-3000 m a.s.l.
-Our estimate for the envELA in the Val Viola area, Central Italian Alps, is in the range - 435 of 2500-2750 m a.s.l., while Scotti et al. (2017) place it at 2815-2850 m a.s.l.
-It is important to stress that the envELA calculated here is based on temperature and precipitation only and is completely independent of the local physiography of the glacier's site, while the reconstructions take into account local geomorphological evidence and are site-dependent.
+The envELA estimates for the PI (Fig. S5) can be compared with different studies of the Little Ice Age (LIA).
+For example, Colucci (2016) placed the ELA in the Julian Alps at 2275 ma.s.l. for the Canin glacier and at 2486 ma.s.l. for the Triglav Glacier, while our results yield lower values of 1750-2000 m a.s.l.
+The ELA in the Ecrins group and Maritime Alps has been estimated at 3000-3100 m a.s.l. and 2841-2818 ma.s.l., respectively (Federici et al., 2017; Cossart et al., 2012), which is in agreement with our results of 2750-3000 m a.s.l.
+Our estimate for the envELA in the Val Viola area, central Italian Alps, is in the range of 2500-2750 ma.s.l., while Scotti et al. (2017) place it at 2815-2850 ma.s.l.
+It is important to stress that the envELA calculated here is based on temperature and precipitation only and is completely independent of the local physiography of the site of the glacier, while the reconstructions take into account local geomorphological evidence and are dependent on the site.
 This may at least partially explain the differences between our estimates and the reconstructed ones.
-Discrepancies with field reconstructions could also depend on dust, cloud cover and more in general on radiation-related fields, which are not taken into account in this - 440 work.
+Discrepancies with field reconstructions could also depend on dust, cloud cover, and, more in general, on radiation-related fields, which are not taken into account in this work.

 The decrease in envELA at the LGM compared to PI (Fig. S7) averaged over the Alpine region is 991 m, which is close to the values of 996 and 1000-1200 m suggested by Federici et al. (2017) and Ivy-Ochs et al. (2006), respectively.
-The western and eastern Alps (east of about 13°E) show smaller envELA decreases, mostly lower than 1000 m, while in the central Alps (western of 13°E) the decrease ranges between 1040 and 1126 m.
-This longitudinal gradient is in agreement with values

-- 445 provided by Federici et al. (2017) and Ivy-Ochs et al. (2006).
-In particular, palaeo reconstructions show that in the southern Alps there was a substantial decrease of envELA over the Tagliamento glaciers and in the Ticino region.
-Differently from Višnjević et al. (2020), in the central Alps we find a north-south ELA gradient, with the ELA increasing from south to north, while in the eastern Alps there is almost no gradient, and in the western Alps the ELA decreases from west to east.
-This result may be explained by the seasonality of precipitations in the different sectors (Fig. 5) driven by the annual shifting of the Polar - 450 front.
+The western and eastern Alps (east of about 13° E) show smaller envELA decreases, mostly lower than 1000 m, while in the central Alps (west of about 13° E), the decrease ranges between 1040 and 1126 m.
+This longitudinal gradient is in agreement with values provided by Federici et al. (2017) and Ivy-Ochs et al. (2006).
+In particular, palaeo reconstructions show that in the southern Alps there was a substantial decrease in envELA over the Tagliamento glaciers and in the Ticino region.
+Differently from Višnjević et al. (2020), in the central Alps we find a north-south ELA gradient, with the ELA increasing from south to north, while in the eastern Alps there is almost no gradient, and in the western Alps, the ELA decreases from west to east.
+This result may be explained by the seasonality of precipitation in the different sectors (Fig. 5) driven by the annual shifting of the polar front.